Chassis > Rear wheel bearings change on Austin Mini

 Originally, the bearings mounted on the rear hubs of Minis were ball bearings.
 Then, they were replaced by tapered roller bearings.
 Ball bearings are no longer sold by Mini parts suppliers.
 However, you can mount tapered roller bearings on your Mini regardless of its year of manufacture.

 Bearings are pre-adjusted assemblies.
-In the packaging, the races and rollers of each bearing are either connected by a plastic link or in a plastic bag.
+In the packaging, the rings and rollers of each bearing are either connected by a plastic link or in a plastic bag.
 Never mix the elements of one bearing with the elements of another.
 This could impair their operation.

 Bearings are pre-adjusted assemblies.
-In the packaging, the races and rollers of each bearing are either connected by a plastic link or in a plastic bag.
+In the packaging, the rings and rollers of each bearing are either connected by a plastic link or in a plastic bag.
 Never mix the elements of one bearing with the elements of another.
 This could impair their operation.

 Required Tools